Blackhawks strike fast in third, rally past Avs 6-3

+CHICAGO (AP) -- After a sluggish start, Jonathan Toews and the Chicago Blackhawks stormed back late with a rapid-fire rally to strengthen their grip on first place in the Central Division - and the Western Conference.

-CHICAGO (AP) -- Jonathan Toews scored twice and Richard Panik and Artemi Panarin each had one in a span of 3:02 in the third period to erase Colorado's two-goal lead and rally the Chicago Blackhawks past the Avalanche 6-3 on Sunday night for their fifth straight win.
+Toews scored twice and Richard Panik and Artemi Panarin each had a goal in a span of 3:02 in the third period to erase Colorado's two-goal lead and send the Blackhawks past the Avalanche 6-3 on Sunday night for their fifth straight win.

 Patrick Kane scored his team-leading 32nd goal and Marcus Kruger added an empty-netter for Chicago, which won for the 17th time in its last 20 games to pull seven points ahead of slumping second-place Minnesota in the Central Division.
 The Wild dropped their fifth straight, 5-4 to Winnipeg on Sunday.

-With Chicago trailing 3-1, Toews tipped in Kane's bouncing shot at 10:17 of the third period to cut it to 3-2.
-The goal withstood a video review that showed Toews may have been offside.
+With Chicago trailing 3-1, Toews tipped in a bouncing shot at 10:17 of the third period to cut it to 3-2.

+''In the third period, we got one, and all of a sudden got a lot more comfortable in the scoring areas,'' coach Joel Quenneville said. ''Definitely changed the whole complexion when we got the first one.''

+Toews' first goal withstood a video review that showed the Chicago captain may have been offside.
+He was trying to exit the Colorado zone and tag up at the blue line before Panik - who was skating into the Avalanche end - caught up with a puck that had just crossed the line and was inches ahead of his stick.

 Panik rifled in a loose puck from the slot 17 seconds later to tie it at 3.
 Panarin put Chicago ahead 4-3 just 17 seconds after that on a shot from the right circle that deflected in off the shoulder of Colorado goalie Jeremy Smith.

-Toews stretched it to 5-3 with his 20th goal on a wrist shot from the left circle with 6:41 to go.
+Toews stretched it to 5-3 with his 20th on a wrist shot from the left circle with 6:41 to go.

 Mikhail Grigorenko scored twice and Sven Andrighetto had a goal for the last-place Avalanche.